What is IntegReview IRB?

-Log-in to IRBManager on our homepage or click here.
-All study documents are distributed via our online system.
+Log-in to IRBManager from our HOME page or click here.
+All study documents are distributed via our online portal.

 How do I submit a request for changes to previously approved study documents?

-Log-in to IRBManager on our homepage or click here.
+Log-in to IRBManager from our HOME page or click here.

 How much do you charge to review research studies?

-Our fee schedule can be made available to you by contacting our Business Development Department.
+Our fee schedule can be made available to you by contacting our Business Development / Client Services Department.
 You may obtain their contact information on the Request a Fee Schedule page of our website.